kudobuilder/kudo/keps/0028-transient-parameters.md

 The operator has another parameter, `BACKUP_PREFIX`.
 This parameter describes the prefix that is used in the S3 bucket.
 This parameter should be saved in the instance, as it usually does not change often.

-It could be an option to set permanent parameters as well on plan trigger:
+It could be an option to set persistent parameters as well on plan trigger:

 `kudo plan trigger --instance cassandra backup -p BACKUP_NAME=2020-06 -p BACKUP_PREFIX=monthly`